Great Wines For Dad — Reds, White and Sparkling Picks That Will Impress For Father's Day Or Any Fun Occasion

 White Wines For Dads

 Let’s get a few bottles of white wine into our gift mix.
 I start with a gewürztraminer from California, the 2022 Bouchaine Estate Collection (SRP $45).
-Kris Kajani, the winemaker at Bouchaine Vineyards, seems to have a way with this grape, a floral wonder.
+Chris Kajani, the winemaker at Bouchaine Vineyards, seems to have a way with this grape, a floral wonder.
 I opened a bottle of this vintage last week, and was blown away by its stellar acidity and aromatic grace.
 At 13.5 percent alcohol, this wine begs to be paired with Asian food and I did just that, pouring a glass to go with a chicken larb I made.
 Around 320 cases of this vintage were made.

 I spent some time in the Rhône back in May, and that’s the source of my second vin blanc wines for dad gift suggestion.
 It’s from Jean-Luc Colombo, the opinionated and passionate proprietor (along with his wife Anne, and daughter Laure) of the namesake winery, which is located in Cornas.
 The 2019 Amour de Dieu (Love of God) is 100 percent viognier from fruit grown on the slopes of Condrieu, plots full of granite.